Access PPO 1

 K. Grievance Procedures

 Complaints should be initially brought to the attention of the Member’s Participating Dentist.
-If the issue is not resolved to the Member’s satisfaction, it may be sent in writing to the Director of Member Services, Dominion Dental Services USA, 115 South Union Street, Suite 300, Alexandria, Virginia 22314.
+If the issue is not resolved to the Member’s satisfaction, it may be sent in writing to the Director of Member Services, Dominion National, 115 South Union Street, Suite 300, Alexandria, Virginia 22314.